 Resistance vs Temperature for a Platinum Resistance Thermometer

-Meanwhile, another challenge for the manufacturer is to support the fine, pure wire adequately, while imposing minimum strains due to differential expansion between the wire and its surroundings or former - even though the sensors may be attached to operating plant, with all the rigours of this characteristically arduous environment.
+Meanwhile, another challenge for the manufacturer is to support the fine, pure wire adequately in the resistance temperature detector while imposing minimum strains due to differential expansion between the wire and its surroundings or former - even though the sensors may be attached to operating plant, with all the rigours of this characteristically arduous environment.
 Depending upon the accuracy you are after, the relationship governing platinum resistance thermometer output against temperature follows the quadratic equation: